Kpenguin03/Week1IntegrationTest/ReadMe.md

 # Overview
-This is a simple Hello World
+This is a simple Hello World program created in C#

 I created this to demonstrate the use of vsCode github and C# integrated together.